daviddelaat/SemidefiniteProgramming.jl/README.md

 This package provides a Julia interface for low-level modeling of semidefinite programming problems and for solving semidefinite programs with solvers such as SDPA and CSDP.

+Maintenance status: Currently no new futures are being developed for this package.
+Bugs will be fixed and this package will be kept up to date with new Julia releases.

 # Introduction

 Consider a semidefinite program of the form